Comparison of these projections:

 - The Australian Map Grid (AMG) is the map grid which had been developed as part of the UTM system to best suit Australian needs.

-- Northings – these are the vertical parallel lines of the grid – i.e. they are series of lines which run from the south to the north (similar to lines of latitude – but not the same).
+- Northings – these are the horizontal parallel lines of the grid – i.e. they are series of lines which run from the west to the east (similar to lines of latitude – but not the same).
 Their values increase towards the north.

-- Eastings – these are the horizontal parallel lines of the grid – i.e. they are series of lines which run from the east to the west (similar to lines of longitude – but not the same).
+- Eastings – these are the vertical parallel lines of the grid – i.e. they are series of lines which run from the north to south (similar to lines of longitude – but not the same).
 Their values increase towards the east.

 A Special Case – Geographic (or Plate Carrée)

 This is a mathematically simple projection.
 It is also an ancient projection (possibly developed by Marinus of Tyre in 100).

 Because of its simplicity it was commonly used in the past (before computers allowed for very complex calculations) and it has been adopted as the projection of choice for use in computer mapping applications – notably Geographic Information Systems (GIS) and on web pages.
 Also, again because of its simplicity, it is equally able to be used with world and regional maps.

 Plate Carrée is the French term for flat square.
 In GIS operations this projection is commonly referred to as Geographicals.

 This is a cylindrical projection, with the Equator as its Standard Parallel.
 The difference with this projection is that the latitude and longitude lines intersect to form regularly sized squares.
 By way of comparison, in the Mercator and Robinson projections they form irregularly sized rectangles.

 While we have described the Geographic or Plate Carrée as a projection, there is some debate as to whether it should be considered to be a projection.
 This is because it makes no attempt to compensate for distortions due to the transfer of information from the surface of the Earth onto a ‘flat piece of paper’ (our map).

 This is why we are describing the Geographical projection as a Special Case.